16-Bit-Dog/olcPixelGameEngine-DX11/DX11_Extensions/DX11_Shaders_Plus_Documentation.md

 This Function creates a random range particle system - adding to the global count of them by 1 --> this value of the particle system made is returned as an integer.
 The Random Range particle system integers are unique to the random range particle systems

-**(The Created Random Range particle system integers are unique to the random range particle systems - DO NOT draw using values created with others since they may not relate to anything inside Random Range particle systems).**
+**(The Created Random Range particle system integers are unique to the random range particle systems - DO NOT draw using values created with others since they may not relate to anything outside Random Range particle systems).**
 ---

 ```